1. The Convergence Finding

 Finding 2 (moderate): The direction of the effect is consistently positive.
 All four model types show improvement in AUC-ROC when mechanical features are added.
 The mean improvement (+0.056) is modest but directionally consistent across all classifier families.

 Finding 3 (weak): The overall predictive improvement is not statistically significant.
 The corrected repeated CV t-test yields p = 0.97.
-This is a clean null — a product of experimental constraints (crippled baseline, crude outcome variable, n = 200), not necessarily a true absence of effect.
+This is a clean null — a product of experimental constraints (a deliberately minimal baseline, a binary outcome variable, n = 200), not necessarily a true absence of effect.

 7. Next Steps